bdsmith0809/weather-buf/README.md

 but not necessarily used in the main.rs.
 These unused functions may show as warnings when building the crate.

 Note this is an entirely novice effort, as I try to learn Rust!
+This software is for educational purposes only.
+No guarantee provided for its correctness or utility.

 # Usage: